scfite/CarryLookAheadAdder/README.md

 See cla.pdf for detailed explanation of the process.

 # Usage
-After compiling with either gcc or clang
-"./a.out < input.txt"
+After compiling "cla.c" with either gcc or clang "./a.out < input.txt"

 # Input File Format